-The idea is, if something major happens on your PC, like system crash, virus/malware attack or infected device drivers conflicting the operations of Windows.
+The idea is, if something major happens on your PC, like system crash, malfunctioning device drivers conflicting the operations of Windows.
 With System Restore feature, you can return to the last Restore Point to turn back time & get your system performing as they were previously.

 So, without further ado, let’s learn:

 How To Enable System Restore On Windows 10?

 Follow the step-by-step process to check whether your System Restore feature is enabled by default or not:

 Step 1- Go to the Start Menu and search for System Restore settings.